PaperDataShare/HArch/README.md

 HDSMGenerator.jar: the tool for generating h-dsm files.

-ArchHotsoptDetector.jar: the tool for detecting history-based architecture hotspots.
+ArchHotspotDetector.jar: the tool for detecting history-based architecture hotspots.

 BugChurnCalculator.jar: the tool for calculating the bug churn of each file.